akirov/Qt_vs_Boost/README.md

 queue (ring buffer) filled by data producer threads and emptied when data is sent (or the buffer is full).
-Since we are sending random numbers we don't care about re-ordering and packet drops (which can happen with UDP), otherwise we will need sequence numbers or TCP channel for data.
+Since we are sending random numbers we don't care about re-ordering and packet drops (which can happen with UDP), otherwise we will need sequence numbers or a TCP channel for data.
 On the client side we can have one control thread and one data thread.
 - We can even have a UDP multicast group per server stream, and the clients can join and leave this group.